dice-discord/bot/README.md

 #### Editing

-When a commit is made Docker Hub automatically builds the image to `dice-discord/bot`.
+When a commit is made Travis CI automatically builds the image to `dice-discord/bot`.
 The officially hosted version of Dice auto updates to `dice-discord/bot` every 5 minutes.

 #### Running